 Shoppers no longer need to wander from one shop to another to find the best price out there.
 Thanks to comparison shopping engines, they can simply browse through tons of options for a particular product and pick the one that attracts them most.

 Deal-hunting is no longer a sport at all.
-Comparison shopping engines (CSEs) drive around %25 of the website traffic for ecommerce websites, and this ratio is even higher for e-commerce sites in more price-sensitive verticals, like consumer electronics.
+Comparison shopping engines (CSEs) drive around %25 of the website traffic for ecommerce websites.
+This ratio is even higher for ecommerce sites in more price-sensitive verticals, like consumer electronics.

 With all these in mind, wouldn’t it be odd for you to simply ignore the prices of your competitors?